AdaCore/gnatstudio/docs/users_guide/debugging.rst

 clicking on the checkboxes directly in the list.

 Select a breakpoint in the list and click on the :guilabel:`View` button in the toolbar to shows the corresponding editor at that location.
+You can alternatively double-click on the breakpoint.

 .. image:: bp-advanced.png

 To view the details of a breakpoint, select it in the list and click on the :guilabel:`Edit` button in the toolbar.
+You can also do a long click on the breakpoint (keep your mouse pressed for a short while).

 This opens up a separate dialog that shows the various attributes:

    - Details on where the breakpoint is set: the file and line, the specific address in memory, or the name of the exception which will